YuelongGuo/floydhub.fast.ai/README.md

 * utils.py
 * vgg16.py
 * vgg16bn.py
-* some data to analyze
+* some sample data to work with

 #### data

-I only copied the dogscats sample dataset (dogscats/sample if you unzip the dogscats.zip at http://www.platform.ai/files/dogscats.zip).
+I copied the dogscats sample dataset (dogscats/sample if you unzip the dogscats.zip at http://www.platform.ai/files/dogscats.zip).
 However, this is considered very bad practice, because I am creating a copy of the data every time I start a new cloud instance.
-Floydhub has some instruction on how to manage data seperately, which I tried but haven't had it all figured out.
-I'll keep trying because for the full dataset this is necessary.
+Please refer to the bottom section "Run for the full dogs and cats dataset" for data preperation best practice.

 #### dependencies